Drying and Dewatering: reducing cost, improving quality

 Stakeholder management

-Addressing these technological challenges requires an integrated approach to research, development, and implementation of process technologies, in close collaboration with industry, academic institutions, and policymakers.
+Addressing these technological challenges requires an integrated approach to research, development, and implementation of process technologies, in close collaboration with industry, academic institutions, and policymakers and across the value chain.
 ISPT is equipped to initiate, coordinate, and translate this approach into implemented results in a trustbased environment together with partners.

 Our portfolio